SMS Review Solicitation

 Although a drop in rating wasn't ideal, we considered this feature successful because it increased review volume - our main goal and the most important SEO metric.
 Then, we started testing different landing page designs to see which one leads to the best balance between higher volume and higher ratings.
 We found that using emojis encourages reviews, and making it easier to get help with issues encourages more positive reviews.

-Flow of placing an order on kiosk and being asked to leave a review at the end.
-After the customer places their order, the kiosk asks them to enther their mobile number for their receipt.
+The new task flow for dispensed-only orders, part 1 of 2.
+After the customer places their order, the kiosk asks them to enter their mobile number for their receipt.
 The customer enters and confirms the number, then the kiosk cuts their key(s).
 Finally, the kiosk indicates that their order session has ended and asks for them to review their experience on Google.

-Flow of receiving an SMS receipt, going to the landing page, getting help and leaving a review on Google.
+The new task flow for dispensed-only orders, part 2 of 2.
+The customer receives a receipt via SMS.
 The SMS receipt contains the order details and encourages the customer to leave feedback via a link.
 The link goes to a landing page with buttons where they can leave a review on Google and/or get help with their order via a contact form.

 Two different landing page designs tested.
 Design A only displays five emojis labeled 'Poor', 'Bad', 'Okay', 'Good', and 'Great'.
 Design B displays a green 'Review us on Google' button and a red 'Get help now' button.
 Another two different landing page designs tested.
 Design C displays a yellow 'Get help now' button at the top and the 5 emojis at the bottom.
 Design D displays the 5 emojis at the top and a red 'Get help now' button at the bottom.